Poached Pear Galette with Posy Salted Crust

 3. In the meantime, prepare the dough.
 Dice your cold butter & combine with dry ingredients.
 Push chunks of butter between your fingers and palms repeatedly until flattened.
 Once you're happy with the size of butter flakes, drizzle in liquids and knead until just combined.
 If it seems dry, add small amounts of water until it forms a dough.
 Cover & Chill at least 30 minutes.

-4. Prepare the fillings.
-For the frangipane, dump everything in the food processor and blend until smooth.
+4. For the frangipane, dump everything in the food processor and blend until smooth.
 Chill until you're ready to assemble.
 Core your chilled pears and choose to slice thinly or dice into chunks.

-6. Bake the galettes.
-Bake at 375 for 12-15 minutes, or until golden brown.
-Allow to cool on the tray, then garnish with more Posy Salt & serve!
+8. To serve, garnish with more Posy Salt.
 Galettes are lovely at room temperature, but for a treat I like to warm them up and serve with vanilla ice cream.